Primo Colón: Professional wrestling career

-World Wrestling Council (1999–2007)
+World Wrestling Council (1999–2016)

 Colón debuted in 1999, wrestling in the cruiserweight division.
 He won the first title on February 10, 2001, when he defeated Damian Steele for the WWC World Junior Heavyweight Championship.
 His feud with Steele continued for a month, during which he dropped and recovered the title on March 10, 2001.
 He feuded over the title for six months, losing and winning it once.
 By autumn, Colón was involved in a storyline involving Justin McCully, continuing a similar pattern.
 In early 2002, Colón was involved in a storyline with Rey Mysterio Jr, who defeated Colón for the title on January 6, 2002.
 Mysterio held the title for two months before dropping it back on April 6, 2002, which marked Colón's final Junior Championship reign.
 Following a long feud with Rico Casanova and then Kid Kash, the belt was held up and Colón ascended to the Heavyweight division.

 Shortly after Carly Colón signed with WWE, a tournament was organized to determine the new champion.
 Colón was considered an early favorite and reached the final, but lost.
 Colón then entered a feud with El Diamante over the WWC Puerto Rico Heavyweight Championship.
 In late 2004, Colón was involved in a battle royal for the first contender's position.
 One week later on November 6, 2004, Colón defeated El Bronco and won the Universal Heavyweight Championship for the first time in his career.
 He then entered a feud with El Diamante, eventually dropping the title to him.
 On July 31, 2005, he formed a tag team with his father as part of the Funking Conservatory‘s television show, !Bang!, competing against Dory Funk, Jr. and Johnny Magnum.
 The team was victorious, winning the promotion’s Television Tag Team Championship.
 On March 5, 2006, he participated in WCW Saturday Night tribute show World Wrestling Legends: 6:05 - The Reunion, he was defeated by Vampiro.
 On July 13, 2007 at World Wrestling Council’s anniversary event, ‘’Aniversario 2007’', Colón wrestled Christian Cage in a match that resulted in a double-countout.

+After signing with WWE, Primo would make occasional appearances with WWC while working for WWE until 2016.